-- i) not having been subjected to the preventive measures imposed by court order issued pursuant to Law No. 1423 of 27 December 1956, or Law No. 575 of 31 May 1965, as further amended and extended, without prejudice to subsequent rehabilitation; - ii) not having been incurred, pursuant to a final and binding judgement no longer subject to appeal, and without prejudice to subsequent rehabilitation: - a custodial sentence for having committed one or more offences punishable under regulations governing the banking, financial and/or insurance industries, and/or markets and financial instruments, taxation and payment instruments; - a custodial sentence for having committed one or more offences punishable under Title XI of Book V of the Italian Civil Code, and/or Royal Decree No. 267 of 16 March 1942: - a custodial sentence of no less than six months for having committed one or more offences against the public administration, in breach of the public trust, or property offences, or offences against public order and/or the public economy; - a custodial sentence of no less than one year for any offence committed other than negligently; - any sentence whatsoever, for having committed one or more of the offences covered under the Decree; - iii) not having incurred, at the request of the parties, any of the sentences contemplated in point 2 above, without prejudice to the benefit of the extinction of the offence.
+- i. the absence of grounds for ineligibility and disqualification under Article 2382 of the Civil Code: - ii. not having been subjected to the preventive measures imposed by court order issued pursuant to Law No. 1423 of 27 December 1956, or Law No. 575 of 31 May 1965, as further amended and extended, without prejudice to subsequent rehabilitation; - iii. not having been incurred, pursuant to a final and binding judgement no longer subject to appeal, and without prejudice to subsequent rehabilitation: - a custodial sentence for having committed one or more offences punishable under regulations governing the banking, financial and/or insurance industries, and/or markets and financial instruments, taxation and payment instruments; - a custodial sentence for having committed one or more offences punishable under Title XI of Book V of the Italian Civil Code, and/or Royal Decree No. 267 of 16 March 1942; - a custodial sentence of no less than six months for having committed one or more offences against the public administration, in breach of the public trust, or property offences, or offences against public order and/or the public economy; - a custodial sentence of no less than one year for any offence committed other than negligently; - any sentence whatsoever, for having committed one or more of the offences covered under the Decree; - iv. not having incurred, at the request of the parties, any of the sentences contemplated in point 2 above, without prejudice to the benefit of the extinction of the offence.